 The first constraint is preferred, as this constraint will not be lost when the RMs are converted to a black box after the initial configuration.
 Even when the RMs are carved out, the RP interface still exists in the static design, and the

 rp_inst/rstpin referenced in the constraint still exists in the design.
 If a constraint is defined using objects inside the RM, as shown in the second constraint, the constraint becomes invalid and is dropped from the design after carving.
 These constraints would have to be reapplied for every configuration if written using this syntax.

-constraints should all be scoped to the RM, how they get applied will depend on
+While these constraints should all be scoped to the RM, how they get applied